Generic Name: dichlorphenamide (DYE klor FEN a mide)

 In addition to the above, you should not use Daranide if you have an electrolyte imbalance (such as acidosis or low levels of potassium or sodium in your blood).

-To make sure dichlorphenamide is safe for you, tell your doctor if you have:
+To make sure Daranide is safe for you, tell your doctor if you have:

-It is not known whether dichlorphenamide passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether dichlorphenamide passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

-While using dichlorphenamide, you may need frequent blood tests.
-This will help your doctor determine how long to treat you with dichlorphenamide.
+While using Daranide, you may need frequent blood tests.
+This will help your doctor determine how long to treat you with this medicine.

 Call your doctor at once if you have accidental falls while taking Keveyis.
 Your dose may need to be changed.